joe-dorward/the-python-programming-language/tkinter/ui_v1.21_spinbox.md

 # * adds the import reference to 'Menu'
 # * adds the menubar_1
 # v1.21_spinbox
+# * adds the import reference to 'Label'
 # * adds the import reference to 'Spinbox'

 from tkinter import Tk, Menu, Label, Spinbox